What is it like when those closest to you are not there any longer?

 Kevin heard gagging sounds and then laughter until Eve started talking again.
 “How dare you!
 I am not a good girl, Kevin Young!
 And don’t you forget it!
 But you’re right about the sleeping part.
 How about tomorrow night?
 Seven o’clock my time?”

 “That’s four o’clock for Don and for me.
 It works for me, and I’ll ask him if that’ll be a good time.
 I’ll work that out with him tonight, and if Monday doesn’t work, then for me it’ll either be Tuesday or Thursday at the same time.
-When I find out, I’ll WhatsApp both of you so you’ll have each other’s cell number, and whether we’re going to use WhatsApp or Skype.”
+When I find out, I’ll text or WhatsApp both of you so you’ll have each other’s cell number, and whether we’re going to use WhatsApp or Skype.”

 “Any of those days are good for me.
 Hey, I’m gonna have to go soon.
 Mom just yelled at me to get my butt in gear.”